 Were you injured while driving a semi, 18-wheeler or tractor-trailer truck?
-Neal Davis and Jed Silverman help hurt truckers obtain compensation in third-party injury lawsuits in the Houston area and throughout Texas.
+Neal Davis helps hurt truckers obtain compensation in third-party injury lawsuits in the Houston area and throughout Texas.

 Driving a commercial truck is a difficult, dangerous and thankless job.
 It takes a special kind of person to be able to withstand the rigours of commercial truck driving - from long shifts and tight deadlines to being away from friends and family.
 Professional truck drivers, along with people in other industries like oil rig workers, are exposed to a high level of danger in order to provide a necessary service to American society.
 Truckers are an important part of the U.S. economy, and few of us would be able to enjoy the ample products, foods and consumer goods that we use every day were it not for them.

 When a truck accident occurs, people often think of the injuries experienced by other motorists - and understandably so since a truck is so much larger and heavier than the average vehicle.
 But what about the injured truck driver?
 A serious accident can single-handedly end a driver’s career and leave them buried under medical bills and financial insecurity.

 Houston truck accident attorney Neal Davis understands the challenges of the job and believes in giving truckers the respect and support they deserve.
 That’s why we offer injured truck drivers a free consultation and won’t take a penny from you unless we win your case - that’s our No Fee Unless We Win Guarantee.
 We will stand with you to help hold third-parties financially responsible for your injuries.

 Let our truck accident attorneys help relieve the stress of making sure you and your family recover financially.

 Staying safe and healthy while working in the trucking industry means you have to be constantly aware of the dangers you face every day.

 The biggest hazards to truckers can be sorted into three main categories: